In 1950, Earl Tupper was sitting in his Leominster, Mass., office struggling with how to get his business off the ground when Brownie Wise called.

 Over the course of several years, Brownie created a whole new kind of sales network, one that relied on fun sales conventions.
 She called them jubilees and filled them with skits and awards.
 Blenders and other kinds of incentives were added to the commissions, and a whole new type of sales structure rose up.
 Brownie’s all-woman sales force – taken for granted at home – reveled in the praise and celebration at their annual ‘sales jubilees.’

 By 1958, business was booming.
 If only Brownie Wise and Earl had been able to continue their partnership, we can only wonder what might have been.
 Instead, she got bossy and arrogant.
 He got jealous and testy.
-Even though he paid to promote Brownie’s image as a whole new style of female executive, he was jealous when people started viewing her as the reason for Tupperware’s success.
+Even though he paid to promote Brownie’s image as a whole new style of female executive, he resented people viewing her as the reason for Tupperware’s success.

 Tupperware Brands sales totaled $2.21 billion in 2016, and women are still holding parties and attending jubilees in countries around the world.